healthykitchen101/healthykitchen101.com/juicers/tests/masticating.md

 #### Juicing - 25%

-We examine whether the juicer operates efficiently without needing frequent assistance from the user, such as pressing down with a plunger or using the reverse button.
-Another factor of consideration is the juicer’s ability to accommodate larger pieces of produce, which reduces the need for extensive pre-cutting.
+We examine whether the juicer operates smoothly without additional work such as using the plunger or the reverse button.
+Another factor is the juicer’s ability to accept chunky pieces of produce, which reduces the need for extensive pre-cutting.

 | Feature | Score |
 | --- | --- |